0xBAADF0OD/netgear_mr6400/netgear-fw-tools/README.md

 Python3 script to decrypt a Netgear Mobile Router firmware.
 It will generates all of the individual files, headers, and a full representation of the plaintext sierra update file.

-Use https://github.com/jrspruitt/ubi_reader or something like it to browser UBIFS
+Use https://github.com/jrspruitt/ubi_reader or something like it to browse UBIFS

 #### Compatible devices:
 - M6 Pro (MR6400, MR6500)